anesumasube/The-Perfect-Race/README.md

 # Goals

 The goal of this analysis is to gain a deeper understanding of variables that affect achieving the fastest times in men's sprints with a case study of over 3000 of the fastest times recorded since 1964 for 100m Men's races.
-We tested whether wind and age have any effect on achieving the fastest times.
+We tested the type of effect wind and age have on achieving the fastest times.

 # Summary and Links